mil-as/quadruped_navigation_ros2/README.md

 A custom package has been developed for autonomous map-making using a frontier-driven approach.

 ### Abstract from the Finished Paper:
 This thesis presents the development of a ROS 2 driven navigation and sensor platform for quadrupeds.
 The main goal is to develop a platform capable of autonomous navigation and navigating on a pre-made map for use in repeated inspections.
-To do this, the ROS 2 packages SLAM\_toolbox and Navigation2 are utilized to map and navigate.
+To do this, the ROS 2 packages *SLAM Toolbox* and *Navigation2* are utilised to map and navigate.
 A custom autonomous exploration package is written for ROS 2 to determine where the robot should walk and explore.
 The system was tested at the lab and offices at MIL.
-The results show that it is able to find frontiers and navigate to them autonomously.
-In addition, pre-made maps can be loaded in and the robot is able to localize and orient itself.
-These findings demonstrates its ability to navigate autonomously in dynamic environments as well as using pre defined maps.
+The results show that it is able to navigate autonomously.
+In addition, pre-made maps can be loaded in, where the robot can localise and orient itself.
+These findings demonstrate its ability to navigate autonomously in dynamic environments and use pre-defined maps.

 ## Requirements